sei-protocol/sei-cosmos/x/gov/spec/01_concepts.md

 A proposal can be expedited, making the proposal use shorter voting duration and a higher tally quorum and tally threshold by default.

-If an expedited proposal fails to meet the threshold within the scope of shorter voting duration, the expedited proposal is then converted to a regular proposal and restarts voting under regular voting conditions.
+If an expedited proposal fails to meet the threshold within the scope of shorter voting duration, the expedited proposal is then converted to a regular proposal and resume voting under regular voting conditions.

 ## Deposit